Lining a fireplace gives great results

 But it is not always easy or possible to move the liner up and out the way – e.g. if the liner is a tight fit or you fitted the liner/cowl the week before and it is now fixed in place and the scaffolding is on somebody else’s house.
 In this case you cannot “slide your closure plate like a shelf” ‘cos the liner is in the way.
 In this case you fit the closure plate PRIOR to the sides by raising it within the recess, allowing a tapered adjustable section to drop through the hole in readiness for the bottom section of vitreous pipe later on.

 I will let you make your own mind up.
-Continue to read this section but also read “THE STOVE FIT>free standing in builder’s opening“.
+Continue to read this section but also read “Wood burning stove in a fireplace connected to liner“.
 Then make your mind up.
 This article continues as if the closure plate is going in last of the boards but bear in mind what said when thinking about your install.

 Of the three vertical boards the rear cement board is the one to do first.
 Hardiebacker cement board is 1.2m x 0.8m so bear this in mind: ideally you want one piece at the back, rather than two, but this is not always possible.
 If you have to have a join have it down the middle maybe?